 In late December of 2020 came the announcement that the school would be changing its name at the end of the current curriculum season.
 Mr. Koivisto took over the business and continues to serve the communities of the Iron Range as Resurgence Martial Arts.

 This is where we are now.
 Join us for this new chapter in our school's long history.
-Come take on 2021 with a new energy and surge forward with us!
+Come take on the future with a new energy and surge forward with us!
 Come find your resurgence at RMA!